-You are trying to attach a file by dragging and dropping it on the Add data/Attach files dialog in Qlik Sense, but the file is not uploaded.
+You are trying to attach a file by dragging and dropping it on the Add data/Attach files dialog, but the file is not uploaded.

 The file is stored in a ZIP archive.
-It is not possible to attach individual files from a ZIP archive in Qlik Sense.
+It is not possible to attach individual files from a ZIP archive.